wordofwarning/wordofwarning.org/hab/emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 6 October 2025</small>
+<small>Updated 8 January 2026</small>

 **Emergency** is our annual open call platform for Live Art and contemporary performance — offering a sneak preview of new live work over a single day in Manchester every autumn and now resident at <a href="https://contactmcr.com" target="_blank">Contact</a>, its seventh home.

-Manchester's [25th micro-marathon of the bizarre, the bold, and the beautiful](/current/2025-emergency) takes over <a href="https://contactmcr.com/events/emergency-25" target="_blank">Contact</a> on **Saturday 27 September 2025 from Noon to 10pm** — presenting twenty-three works throughout the building.
+Manchester's [25th micro-marathon of the bizarre, the bold, and the beautiful](/archive/2025-emergency) takes over <a href="https://contactmcr.com/events/emergency-25" target="_blank">Contact</a> on **Saturday 27 September 2025 from Noon to 10pm** — presenting twenty-three works throughout the building.
 Look at some of [our artists' images](/galleries/2025-emergencypre)  — now it's over, see [images from the event](/galleries/2025-emergency).

 Get a feel for it with [2024's programme](/archive/2024-emergency/#artists) and [gallery of images](/galleries/2024-emergency); [2023's programme](/archive/2023-emergency/#artists) and [gallery](/galleries/2023-emergency); [2022's programme](/archive/2022-emergency/#artists) and [gallery](/galleries/2022-emergency).